-We repeat here our finding in chapter 8 of the Ngawha Geothermal Resource Report that the Resource Management Act 1991 is inconsistent with the principles of the Treaty in that it omits any provision which ensures that persons exercising functions and powers under the Act are required to act in conformity with the principles of the Treaty of Waitangi.
+"We repeat here our finding in chapter 8 of the Ngawha Geothermal Resource Report that the Resource Management Act 1991 is inconsistent with the principles of the Treaty in that it omits any provision which ensures that persons exercising functions and powers under the Act are required to act in conformity with the principles of the Treaty of Waitangi.
+The tribunal further finds that the claimants have been, or are likely to be, prejudicially affected by the omission and in particular, by the absence of any provision in the Act ensuring priority is given to the protection of their taonga and confirming their Treaty rights, in the exercise of their rangatiratanga and kaitiakitanga, to manage and control them as they wish." p 34

-The Crown, through the medium of the Resource Management Act, has delegated to regional councils the power to make regional plans without the full interest of the claimants in the geothermal resource, and the extent of the Crown's Treaty obligations to protect such interests, being first ascertained.
+"The Crown, through the medium of the Resource Management Act, has delegated to regional councils the power to make regional plans without the full interest of the claimants in the geothermal resource, and the extent of the Crown's Treaty obligations to protect such interests, being first ascertained.
 As a consequence, it is virtually certain that a regional geothermal plan, such as that proposed to be publicly notified on or about 1 July 1993 by the Bay of Plenty regional council in respect of the Rotorua geothermal field, will fail adequately to protect Maori Treaty rights in their geothermal taonga.
 Such failure on the part of the Crown is inconsistent with its Treaty duty to protect the claimants' interest in their taonga.
-As a consequence, claimants are likely to be prejudicially affected by such breach of duty.
+As a consequence, claimants are likely to be prejudicially affected by such breach of duty."

-We reiterate our recommendation in chapter 8 of the Ngawha Geothermal Resource Report 1993, that an appropriate amendment be made to the Resource Management Act 1991 providing that, in achieving the purpose of the Act.
-All persons exercising functions and powers under it in relation to managing the use, development, and protection of natural and physical resources, shall act in a manner that is consistent with the principles of the Treaty of Waitangi.
+"We reiterate our recommendation in chapter 8 of the Ngawha Geothermal Resource Report 1993, that an appropriate amendment be made to the Resource Management Act 1991 providing that, in achieving the purpose of the Act.
+All persons exercising functions and powers under it in relation to managing the use, development, and protection of natural and physical resources, shall act in a manner that is consistent with the principles of the Treaty of Waitangi." p 35